Is God after my wallet?

 THE LESSON FROM MALACHI TO CHRISTIANS

 God’s message through Malachi is not a quest for more money!
 Obedience to the Law of Moses, the Sacrifices and the many Ordinances was to bring physical prosperity, safety from enemies, healthy children, and a long life in the Promised Land, followed by DEATH.
-Malachi brings us from obedience to physical laws in the PROMISE LAND, all the way down to the return of Messiah in fiery judgment upon mankind.
+Malachi brings us from obedience to physical laws in the PROMISED LAND, all the way down to the return of Messiah in fiery judgment upon mankind.

 God never really did want animal sacrifices, there are times that God is angry with offerings and behavioral patterns and the actions of His people and He says “I despise your feasts, I hate your solemn assemblies, and your offerings have become offensive in my nostrils, take away your songs (Amos 5:21-23), “I have had enough burnt offerings, I take no pleasure in the blood of bulls and rams.
 When you come before me who requires these worthless offerings, I hate your festivals and assemblies (Isaiah 1:11-15) and there are times God completely rejects the outward religious observance of Israel.

-The sacrifices spoken of in Malachi were not suitable for God’s house, and the only sacrifices that are fit for God’s house is the sacrifices of a “broken and contrite heart and spirit” (Psalms 51:17).
+The sacrifices spoken of in Malachi were not suitable for God’s house, and the only sacrifices that are fit for God’s house are the sacrifices of a “broken and contrite heart and spirit” (Psalms 51:17).
 God tells us through Malachi that we should bring all our tithes (spiritual tithes and offerings) to Him and He will bless us with a blessing that cannot be contained – “And thereby put me to the test, says the Lord of hosts, if I will not open the windows of heaven for you and pour down for you a blessing (singular) until there is no more need” (Malachi 3:10).
 The physical tithes that were brought to the storehouse from which portions were sacrificed to God, brought temporary, physical blessings on Earth.
-For all those who will bring all their spiritual tithes and offering to God’s house, God promises One permanent, SPIRITUAL Blessing from heaven -the One and Only True Bread of ETERNAL life, Jesus Christ!
+For all those who will bring all their spiritual tithes and offerings to God’s house, God promises One permanent, SPIRITUAL Blessing from heaven -the One and Only True Bread of ETERNAL life, Jesus Christ!

 THE STANDARD FOR CRISTIAN DISCIPLE